Skip to Content

 Your dog’s appetite and subsequent weight loss will harm his health, but if they result from an underlying issue, you will need to tackle those issues first.

 After a complete evaluation and a discussion about your Labradors’ change in eating habits, your veterinarian will hopefully be able to determine what the problem is.
-Don’t worry, though, as you should have a treatment method ready to go, and your Lab will be back to eating like normal very soon.

-I know initial vet visits can be costly, but so are treatment methods if your Lab is diagnosed with a condition or disease!
 I would recommend having a decent pet insurance policy in place.
 This will always give you peace of mind and avoid unexpected vet costs.

 Final Thoughts